Guy's and St Thomas' NHS Foundation Trust

 Job overview

-We are looking for an enthusiastic and well-motivated Senior Paediatric Audiologist to join our large, friendly, multi-disciplinary paediatric audiology team.
+Due to an expansion in the service we are looking for several enthusiastic and well-motivated senior paediatric audiologists to join our large, friendly, multi-disciplinary paediatric audiology team.

 Main duties of the job